AN63L/ESP32_Buzzer/ESP32 Buzzer/README.md

 For the 3D printed design:

-- strong glue
 - [5x3mm magnets x 4](!https://www.amazon.fr/gp/product/B0C9WQYZ27/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
-- electrical wires
 - female to male jumper cables (we will cut the ends to connect to the PCB)
 - SUNLU PLA
+- Cutters (small sizes)
+- Filing tools

-## 3D case and soldering considerations
+## 3D case design considerations

 The buzzer is intended for indoor use, we therefore do not need a waterproof design.
 <br/>